 2. Avoiding each other.
 You find yourself keeping busy so you don't have to spend time with your loved one.
 You find things to do that keep you away from home so you don't have to risk engagement.
 At a bare minimum, you should be able to tolerate your loved ones presence.
 If you can’t even bring yourself to be around him or her, you should really just call it quits.

 3. Criticism and contempt.
 No one is perfect, and the closer you become with someone, the more obvious the imperfections become.
 There is nothing wrong with criticism that comes from a positive place.
 When criticism is used as a channel to express contempt or disdain for someone else, it can make the other person feel unvalued and worthless.
-A healthy, loving relationship is filled with support and encouragement, not criticism and contempt.
+Criticism and contempt are not frequent flyers in healthy relationships, support and encouragement are the norm.

 4. Arguing without communicating.
-It’s natural to get upset and argue, but if there’s no exchange of communication and neither party conveys why he or she feels how he or she does, nothing will be solved.
-Clean communication – without temper tantrums and repudiations – is a foundation for healthy relationships.
+It’s natural to get upset and argue.
+If there’s no communication and neither party conveys how they feel, nothing will be solved.
+Clean communication, without temper tantrums and drama, are a foundation for healthy relationships.

 5. Negative energy.
 Feeling uncomfortable or tense around someone is just your body reacting to the negative energy surrounding you both.
 Negativity can drain you mentally, physically and emotionally.
 It will also make you sick.
 Nothing good can come from an environment that is debilitating.

 6. There is a constant power struggle.
-When you argue, does it seem like your partner is focused on winning rather than on resolving the conflict?
+Your partner is focused on winning rather than on resolving the conflict.
 Instead of approaching the situation with compassion and empathy, does your partner seem more concerned with being in control?
 The habit of control never comes from a loving source.
 It's a sign of fear and a reluctance to ‘do the work.'

 7. You’re not yourself.
 You modify your behavior so as to not set them off.
 You don’t feel free to speak your mind.
-You have to put on a different face just to be accepted.
-You realize you don’t even recognize yourself anymore, and neither do your closest friends and family.
+Your behavior is unacceptable.
+You don’t recognize yourself anymore, and neither do your closest friends and family.
 When you can’t be your authentic self, it’s emotionally draining.
 A healthy relationship should make you feel fulfilled, while a toxic one sucks the life out of you.

 9. It's all about them.
 You’re unable to have a two-sided conversation where your opinion is heard, considered and respected.
 Instead of acknowledging your feelings, they battle with you until they get the last word.

 10. You’re not happy.
 When you feel bad about yourself when you're around your loved one it's impossible to be happy.
 Every day brings another challenge.
-When you're exhausted from trying and you no longer see the possibility for good things in your world, it's time to cut the rip cord.
+You're tired of trying.
+You no longer see the possibility for good things in your world.
+It's time to cut the ripcord.
 If hopelessness is a headliner in your world you don't need more reasons to go at this point.
-You're done.
 Just go.

 Toxic relationships are tricky because they don't fit into a neat little box.
 They're not black or white.
-With a little work you might just make it.
-You wouldn’t be internally conflicted if there wasn’t a mixture of good and bad in your current relationship.
+With a little work, you might just make it.
+There is always a mixture of good and bad in all relationships.
 That's what makes it tough.
 While you're on the fence about the relationship you can't move forward.